SyedJunaidAli1/Text-Behind-Image-Background/README.md

 # Features
 - [] add font selections for text
+- [] add footer for the application

+# Changes
+- [] change the stlye for button on the right tab
+- [X] change the hight of right tab

 # known issue
 - [] fix then original aspect ratio sizine issue